ujr/guides/drafts/Generalities.md

 - for each test, follow the 3A pattern: arrange, act, assert
 - tests are not trials: they are expected to run successfully!

+**Integration tests** operate on two or more components to test they work together as designed.
+They may include infrastructure concerns and take more work for setup.
+Still the same guidelines as for unit tests apply.

+**End-to-end tests** operate on the user interface level:

+- automation needs simulation of user input and may be too much effort; alternatively:
+- establish a smoke test workflow (test protocol as part of the code base)

+**Load tests** see if the product can handle the required workload.
+As a special case, **stress tests** see if the product recovers gracefully from extreme (more than the expected or specified) workloads.

+**Regression tests** ensure that a problem will not occur again.
+They may be realised at the unit test level or a higher level.
+At the very least document them in a test protocol.

 **Learning tests** are experiments to check your understanding of an API, engraving your knowledge into some simple unit tests.
 They are also useful to detect incompatible changes in 3rd party